 Guy Steele - Software Architect

-Guy Steele is a Software Architect for Oracle Labs and Principal Investigator of the Programming Language Research project.
-His research interests include algorithms, compiler design, distributed systems, floating-point arithmetic, Fortress, functional programming, garbage collection, hardware/software codesign, high performance computing, high productivity computing, interval arithmetic, Java, Lisp, object-oriented programming, operating systems, parallel algorithms, parallel computer architectures, parallel processing, programming languages, Scheme, and supercomputer design.
+Guy Steele is a Software Architect for Oracle Labs and Principal Investigator of the Programming Language Research Group.
+His research interests include programming language design and implementation, algorithms, compiler design, distributed systems, functional programming, object-oriented programming, automatic storage management (including garbage collection), floating-point arithmetic, interval arithmetic, hardware/software codesign, parallel algorithms, parallel computer architectures, and pseudorandom number generation.

 He received his A.B. in applied mathematics from Harvard College (1975), and his S.M. and Ph.D. in computer science and artificial intelligence from MIT (1977 and 1980).
 Prior to becoming a member of Oracle Labs, he was an assistant professor of computer science at Carnegie-Mellon University; a member of technical staff at Tartan Laboratories in Pittsburgh, Pennsylvania; a senior scientist at Thinking Machines Corporation in Cambridge, Massachusetts; and a Distinguished Engineer and then a Sun Fellow at Sun Microsystems Laboratories.

 He is author or co-author of five books: Common Lisp: The Language (Digital Press, first ed.
 1984, second ed.
 1990); C: A Reference Manual (Prentice-Hall, first ed.
-1984, fourth ed.
-1995); The Hacker's Dictionary (Harper&Row, 1983), which has been revised as The New Hacker's Dictionary, edited by Eric Raymond with introduction and illustrations by Guy Steele (MIT Press, first ed.
+1984, fifth ed.
+2002); The Hacker's Dictionary (Harper&Row, 1983), which has been revised as The New Hacker's Dictionary, edited by Eric Raymond with introduction and illustrations by Guy Steele (MIT Press, first ed.
 1992, third ed.
 1996); The High Performance Fortran Handbook (MIT Press, 1994); and The Java Language Specification (Addison-Wesley, first ed.
 1996, second ed.
 2000, third ed.
-2005; Java SE 7 ed., 2013).
+2005; Java SE 7 ed.
+2013; Java SE 8 ed.
+2014).
 All are still in print.
 He has been praised for an especially clear and thorough writing style in explaining the details of programming languages.

 He has published more than two dozen papers on the subject of the Lisp language and Lisp implementation, including a series with Gerald Jay Sussman that defined the Scheme dialect of Lisp.
 One of these, "Multiprocessing Compactifying Garbage Collection," won first place in the ACM 1975 George E. Forsythe Student Paper Competition.
-Other papers published in CACM are "Design of a LISP-Based Microprocessor" with Gerald Jay Sussman (November 1980) and "Data Parallel Algorithms" with W. Daniel Hillis (December 1986).
-He has also published papers on other subjects, including compilers, parallel processing, and constraint languages.
+Other papers published in CACM are "Design of a LISP-Based Microprocessor" with Gerald Jay Sussman (November 1980) and "Data Parallel Algorithms" with W. Daniel Hillis (December 1986); the latter has been cited over 1100 times.
+He has also published papers on many other subjects, including compilers, parallel processing, constraint languages, and pseudorandom number generation.
 One song he composed has been published in CACM ("The Telnet Song", April 1984).

 He has served on Ph.D. thesis committees for twelve students.
 He has served as program chair for the 1984 ACM Lisp Conference and for the 15th ACM POPL conference (1988) and 23rd ACM POPL conference (1996); he has also served on program committees for more than 30 other conferences.
 He served a five-year term on the ACM Turing Award committee, chairing it in 1990.
 He served a five-year term on the ACM Grace Murray Hopper Award committee, chairing it in 1992.

 He has had chess problems published in Chess Life and Review and is a Life Member of the United States Chess Federation.
+His sonnets and other formal verse have appeared in The Lyric, Iambs and Trochees, and Möbius: The Poetry Magazine.
 He has sung in the bass section of the MIT Choral Society (John Oliver, conductor) and the Masterworks Chorale (Allen Lannom, conductor) as well as in choruses with the Pittsburgh Symphony Orchestra at Great Woods (Michael Tilson Thomas, conductor) and with the Boston Concert Opera (David Stockton, conductor).
 He has played the role of Lun Tha in "The King and I" and the title role in "Li'l Abner".
-He is a member of Tech Squares, the Plus-level Modern Western Square Dance club at MIT, and calls Mainstream through C2.
-He designed the original EMACS command set and was the first person to port TeX.
+He is a member of Tech Squares, the Plus-level Modern Western Square Dance club at MIT, and a square-dance caller (currently Mainstream through C3A).
+At ACM SPLASH 2011 he gave a presentation and demonstration